raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 If we look at the way `class` defines prototypes, we find that the methods defined are not enumerable by default.
 This works around a common error where programmers iterate over the keys of an instance and fail to test for `.hasOwnProperty`.

-Our simple mixin pattern does not work this way, the methods defined in a mixin *are* enumerable by default, and if we carefully defined them to be non-enumerable, `Object.assign` wouldn't mix them into the target prototype, because `Object.assign` only assigns enumerable properties.
+Our object mixin pattern does not work this way, the methods defined in a mixin *are* enumerable by default, and if we carefully defined them to be non-enumerable, `Object.assign` wouldn't mix them into the target prototype, because `Object.assign` only assigns enumerable properties.

-Thus:
+And thus:

 {% highlight javascript %}
 Coloured(Todo.prototype)